 Kim earned his bachelor's degree in only three years.
 While still a student, he became excited by the possibilities of the computer revolution and began to work for a start-up company called Digitus.
 Kim quickly became a partner in the company and believed he was well on his way to making his first million in the computer business when, upon graduation, he left the company to join the U.S. Navy.
 He believed it was time to repay his adopted country for the opportunities it had already given him.

 Unable to obtain financing for his own start-up, Kim applied his naval background and worked as a contract engineer for AlliedSignal Inc. at the Naval Research Laboratory.
-At the same time, he earned a doctorate in engineering from the University of Maryland in only two years.
-At the Naval Research Laboratory, he became aware of the asynchronous transfer technology used to link different modes of electronic communication.
+At the same time, he earned a Ph.D. in reliability engineering from the University of Maryland.
+His degree, which he completed in only two years, was the first doctorate to be awarded by the university in that discipline.
+At the Naval Research Laboratory, Kim became aware of the asynchronous transfer technology used to link different modes of electronic communication.
 He saw the need to bridge the gap between the integrated technology of the future and the many differing systems in use today.
 The military, for one, had a need to link its divergent systems of voice, video and electronic data transmission, especially from remote areas without existing communications infrastructure.

 In 1998, Jeong Kim reached an agreement to sell Yurie Systems to Lucent Technologies for over $1 billion.
 At age 37, Kim personally earned more than half a billion dollars from the deal.
 Kim, who had been accustomed to working 120-hour weeks when he was building his company, could not imagine retiring at this stage of his career, and went to work for Lucent running multiple divisions simultaneously.